Certainty Equivalent Calculation

 Decision tree contrasting 'Execute the Business Plan' (fifty-fifty best 400,000 dollars or worst minus 50,000 dollars) with 'Sell the Business Plan' for a Certainty Equivalent of 5,000 dollars.

-Therefore, Certainty Equivalent is the amount of money that is equivalent in your mind to a given situation that involves uncertainty (or risk).
-It is a guaranteed return that someone would accept, rather than taking a chance on a higher, but uncertain return.
+Here is the short definition.
+The Certainty Equivalent is the sure amount of money that feels equal, in your own mind, to a situation that carries risk.
+It is the guaranteed payout you would happily take instead of gambling on a bigger but uncertain reward.

 Calculate Certainty Equivalent